ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### Senior Design Project
 - All of Senior Year
-	- Only Engineering major that becomes this
+	- Only Engineering major that has this
 - Start finding people to work with early on
-- Hvae a bunch of ideas ready
+- Have a bunch of ideas ready
-- Ask a professor you like to be your advisor ASAP
+- Ask a professor you like to be your advisor ASAP during rising Senior summer
-- Every SDP group literally thought of an object and put smart in front of it
+- Every SDP group literally thought of an object and put smart in front of it like smart fish bowl, smart garden, smart shoes etc
-	- Put a bunch of sensors on a RPI
 - My group got roped into a project that was harder than it should be

 # :twisted_rightwards_arrows: Electives:
-:bulb: **Note:** A * indicates I heard about it but didn't take myself
+> :bulb: **Note:** A * indicates I heard about it but didn't take myself

 ## :white_check_mark: Easy:
 #### ECE 325